 Aviv has also created a site-specific installation at House of Words, written for BOMB, and co-edited the publication Lines Inside with Lizzy De Vita for Tiger Strikes Asteroid.

-She is a 2022 Workspace Artist-in-Residence at Center for Book Arts.
+Aviv was awarded a Workspace Residency at Center for Book Arts in 2022.